CalvinPVIII/asp.net-webapi-auth-guide/README.md

     // rest of controller here
 ```

-Now that we have a controller protected with authorization, let's test everything account, and go through the process of making an account and signing in.
+Now that we have a controller protected with authorization, let's test everything by going through the process of making an account and signing in.

 ### Testing the app